Checkbook IRA Fees: What You Need to Know

 Are there long-term maintenance fees?
 Some people have the mistaken idea that there are no maintenance fees on this structure.
 But depending on the state you’re in, you will have to pay state filing fees to keep the LLC active.
 And you will likely have the upfront fees associated with setting up that LLC—creating the operating agreement and filing the paperwork with your state, for example.

 But in the end, it’s much easier than you think.
 And the result is an arrangement that lets you invest more on your terms.
-Ready to try it out?
-Reach out to us here at American IRA by dialing 866-7500-IRA.
+Interested in learning more about Self-Directed IRAs?
+Contact American IRA, LLC at 866-7500-IRA (472) for a free consultation.
+Download our free guides or visit us online at www.AmericanIRA.com.